rabbitmq/rabbitmq-website/site/jms-client.md

 Deviations from the specification are implemented to support common acknowledgement behaviours.

+## <a id="jms_topic_support"></a>JMS Topic Support

+JMS topics are implemented using an AMQP [topic exchange](tutorials/amqp-concepts.html#exchange-topic) and a dedicated AMQP queue for each JMS topic subscriber.
+The AMQP topic exchange is `jms.temp.topic` or `jms.durable.topic`, depending on whether the JMS topic is temporary or not, respectively.
+Let's take an example with a subscription to a durable `my.jms.topic` JMS topic:

+ * a dedicated AMQP queue is created for this subscriber, its name will follow the pattern `jms-cons-{UUID}`.
+ * the `jms-cons-{UUID}` AMQP queue is bound to the `jms.durable.topic` exchange with the `my.jms.topic` binding key.

+If another subscriber subscribes to `my.jms.topic`, it will have its own AMQP queue and both subscribers will receive messages published to the `jms.durable.topic` exchange with the `my.jms.topic` routing key.

+The example above assumes no topic selector is used when declaring the subscribers.
+If a topic selector is in use, a `x-jms-topic`-typed exchange will sit between the `jms.durable.topic` topic exchange and the subscriber queue.
+So the topology is the following when subscribing to a durable `my.jms.topic` JMS topic with a selector:

+ * a dedicated AMQP queue is created for this subscriber, its name will follow the pattern `jms-cons-{UUID}`.
+ * a `x-jms-topic`-typed exchange is bound to the subscriber AMQP queue with the `my.jms.topic` binding key and some arguments related to the selector expressions.
+Note this exchange is scoped to the JMS session and not only to the subscriber.
+ * the `x-jms-topic`-typed exchange is bound to the `jms.durable.topic`
+ exchange with the `my.jms.topic` binding key.

+Exchanges can be bound together thanks to a [RabbitMQ extension](e2e.html).
+Note the [topic selector plugin](#plugin) must be enabled for topic selectors to work.

 ## <a id="queue_browser_support"></a>QueueBrowser Support

 ### Overview of queue browsers